 From the car park (see directions below), we followed a well-developed concrete path descending for about 250m or so eventually terminating at an overlook with a direct top down view of the Hindmarsh Falls.

-It appeared from the evidence of the track continuing beyond the barricades that the base of the falls used to be accessible.
+It appeared that the track used to continue beyond the barricades such that the base of the falls would have been accessible.

-But I suspect from erosion and the subsequent exposure to dropoffs (in addition to letting the area re-vegetate and stabilize), they’ve closed off that access over the years (it was even closed during our first visit).
+But I suspect that for reasons of erosion and the subsequent exposure to dropoffs (in addition to letting the area re-vegetate and stabilize), they’ve closed off that access over the years.

-Hindmarsh Falls resides in City of Victor Harbor.
+Hindmarsh Falls resides in City of Victor Harbor, South Australia.
 It is administered by the City of Victor Harbor.
 For information or inquiries about the area as well as current conditions, visit their website.

-From the roundabout in the heart of Victor Harbor (connecting Port Elliot Road, Hindmarsh Road, and Adelaide Road), we headed north on Adelaide Road (A13) for about 4.5km (becoming Victor Harbor Rd along the way) before turning left onto Hindmarsh Tiers Rd.
+From the roundabout in the heart of Victor Harbor (connecting Port Elliot Road, Hindmarsh Road, and Adelaide Road), we headed north on Adelaide Road (A13) for about 4.5km (becoming Victor Harbor Rd along the way).

 Overall, it took us around 15-20 minutes to make this drive from the coastline at Victor Harbor.